Table of Contents

 Nintendo DSi XL.

-Nintendo DSi exclusive – exclusive cartridges for Nintendo DSi.
+Nintendo DSi exclusive – physical DSi-only cartridges.

 From left to right: Nintendo DS, Nintendo DS enhanced, Nintendo DSi exclusive.

-System Language
+System Language (menu language)

-Regional Restrictions
+Regional Restrictions (region lock)

 Backward Compatibility